telerik/kendo-react/docs/knowledge-base/datetimepicker-conditional-set-button.md

 This is an example that demonstrates this approach.

 {% meta id height:560 %}
+{% embed_file dateinputs/datetimepicker-conditional-set-button/app.jsx preview %}
-{% embed_file dateinputs/datetimepicker-conditional-set-button/main.jsx preview %}
+{% embed_file dateinputs/datetimepicker-conditional-set-button/main.jsx %}
 {% endmeta %}

 For more information on customizing the Calendar of the DateTimePicker, and using its `valid` prop, check the following article respectively: